MaximDieball/Fulcrum/README.md

  **Check out the supported commands below ↓**

- **If you want to install Fulcrum on a computer you have physical access to, try the** **[Fulcrum Bad Usb Installer Device](https://github.com/MaximDieball/Fulcrum-Bad-Usb-Installer-Device/blob/main/README.md)**
+ **If you want to install Fulcrum on a computer you have physical access to, try the [Fulcrum Bad Usb Installer Device](https://github.com/MaximDieball/Fulcrum-Bad-Usb-Installer-Device/blob/main/README.md).**

 ### Setup